Eric Fletcher (rugby): Cricket

 Fletcher was also a handy cricketer in his younger years.
-He played cricket at school for senior teams including the first XI from 1926–28.
+He played cricket at school for senior teams including the first XI from 1926 to 1928.
 After his final season at school he was presented with the McSweeney Cup for fielding at the end of year prize giving.
 When he left school he joined the Old Boys club, and was named 12th man for Manawatu against Rangitikei for the Hawke Cup which Manawatu were the holders of in mid December 1928.
 Then at the end of January he played for Manawatu against Wairarapa in a Hawke Cup and scored 35 runs out of a total of 427 while batting at number 9.
 In the following December he batted at 11 for Manawatu against Poverty Bay and was 0 not out in their first innings.
 After the game he was selected to play for Manawatu against Taranaki.
 In January 1930 he was named 12th man for the Manawatu side to play against the touring Marylebone cricket team.
 At the end of that season his averages for Old Boys in senior club cricket with the bat was 15.1 (136 runs) from 12 innings, with a top score of 38 not out.
 With the ball he obviously only bowled briefly as he took none for 2 for the season.
 For Manawatu he had scored 22 runs from 3 innings, had 2 not outs, and a high score of 20*.
 In mid January, 1931 he made 80 not out in a match for Old Boys against United with the Manawatu Times giving some description of the innings.
 It was said that he had a slow partnership with L. Spring, and that later “Fortune smiled on Fletcher, who scoring intermittently, stayed to enjoy a short partnership with Ensor.
 In a partnership with Cameron he was now “batting steadily”.
 Old Boys later declared at 263/7 with Fletcher unbeaten after having opened.
 Later in the season he scored 129 against PNBHS, and he finished the season with an average of 39.5 from 8 innings (277 runs).
 He played relatively little the following summer and there are no records of him playing cricket beyond this point.